-The second course in the Paramedic sequence, intended to train students in the areas of advanced airway management, physical assessment, field assessment, clinical decision-making, documentation, and the assessment and management of respiratory emergencies.
+This course is intended to train students in the areas of advanced airway management, physical assessment, fieldassessment, clinical decision-making, documentation, and the assessment and management of respiratory emergencies.
 This course follows the 2012 WA State EMS Education Standards for Paramedic as well as the National EMS Education Standard Instructional Guidelines for Paramedics, and is designed to give students the foundation to continue training to become eligible to take the National Registry EMT-Paramedic Exam.
-Prerequisite: completion of PMD 201/210 with a grade of 2.0 or better.
+Prerequisite: completion of the previous PMD course sequence with a grade of 2.0 or better.